seanjyu/CS5008_Research_Paper/README.md

 	# get graph lenght from adjacency matrix (or length of nodes list)
 	length = size(graph.adjacency_matrix)

-	# initialize 2D matrix for memoization
+	# initialize 2D matrix for memoization, first dimension is number of
-	store = matrix[length][2^length]
+	  nodes and second dimension is the binary representation of the state. store = matrix[length][2^length]

 	# update store for first node